 That said, I only really use these in decks with exactly 2 colors.
 When you get access to more colors, you often don’t have to take as many risks since you gain the ability to use more of each type of dual land.
 Sure, pain lands enter untapped all the time (which I love), but they also don’t synergize well with other types of nonbasic lands and ramp cards I like to play due to a lack of basic land types and the damage they cause when being used for colored mana.

 Battlebond was the first set designed as a Two-Headed Giant experience, but its cycle of rare lands happens to also be excellent for a format like Commander that averages 4 players per pod.
 They enter the battlefield untapped for most of a typical game, and if you’re down to your last opponent, the fact that they enter the battlefield tapped is generally unimportant.
 Much like the pain lands, I generally reserve bond lands for decks with two colors.
-They’re great cards, but generally don’t mesh well with the way I like to build my manabases.
+They’re great cards for any multicolored deck, especially now that Commander Legends has finished the cycle, but generally don’t mesh well with the way I like to build my manabases.